saberkan/AWS/README.md

 ## bastion
 - bastion is ssh rdp jump instance to connect to ec2 instances  you can't use nat Gateway for that.

+## Direct connect
+- Establish dedicated network connection between on-promise to aws
+- it's done in dedicated lines
+- Direct connect locations are spread around the work,a part of them is dedicated to aws, the rest of each location is for customers
+- you'll have a dedicated link from datacenter to direct connect (last mile Lan extention), then a aws backbon network from direct connect to aws useful for high throughput network load, and secure reliable network